D-VAmpire/WiFi_QR_LaTeX/README.md

 For this reason it asks you for your Wifi credentials and stores them in a file named _credentials.txt_ (within the script's directory).
 If you want, you can instead supply that file yourself: The first line (only) contains the network's SSID and the second line (only) contains the respective password.
+For instance, the _credentials.txt.example_ file can be renamed to _credentials.txt_ in order to generate the example PDF which you see within the repository.

 ## Customizing